JacksSparr0w/yapis/readme.md

-# My language for strings amd a litle bit for numbers :)
+# My language for strings and little bit for a numbers :)

 How to install